Mathews-Tom/FastADK/docs/system-overview.md

 - Error-prone type checking and validation
 - Building HTTP APIs from scratch
 - Limited standardization and reusability
+- Manual wiring of tool registration and function calling
+- Custom implementation of agent lifecycle management
+- Building error handling and retry mechanisms from scratch

 ### FastADK's Solution